adambard/learnxinyminutes-docs/javascript.html.markdown

 } while (!isValid(input))

 // The `for` loop is the same as C and Java:
-// initialisation; continue condition; iteration. for (var i = 0; i < 5; i++){
+// initialization; continue condition; iteration. for (var i = 0; i < 5; i++){
     // will run 5 times
 }